kala13x/slog/README.md

 # slog Logging Library
 Advanced logging library for C/C++ which parses log level from config file and prints log if log level from config is equal or higher than level argument while printing with slog() function.

+# Usage
+If you want to use slog, you need just two files, slog.c and slog.h You must include slog.h header file in your code and add slog in Makefile or link it manual.
+There is Makefile example in this repository and you can see it and modify.

 # Simple API
 At first you must initialise slog
 ```